 - Avoid short-lived trends that don’t last.
 Instead, focus on more classic elements at the core of the design.

 - Last but not least, your visual identity is not set in stone.
-Over time, it will develop and change and that’s okay.
+Over time, it will develop and change, and that’s okay.

-2. Environmentally Friendly Production of Marketing Materials
+2. Opt for Environmentally Friendly Production of Marketing Materials

-Today, you have many options for choosing environmentally friendly materials for packaging and printing.
-As a matter of fact, 67% of consumers think it’s important that the products they buy come in recyclable materials.
+67% of consumers think it’s important that the products they buy come in recyclable packaging.

 - Use eco-friendly printer inks, such as soy or algae inks.